 - Bud Ward, "Communicating on Climate Change," Metcalf Institute for Marine and Environmental Reporting, 2008.
 (PDF)

-- Ryan Chittum, "L.A.
-Times on why Solyndra dazzled the private and public sectors," Columbia Journalism Review, Sept.
+- Ryan Chittum, "LAT On Why Solyndra Dazzled the Private and Public Sectors," Columbia Journalism Review, Sept.
 26, 2011.